aaronmandel/theguide/playground.md

-## What does not having true neutral entail: <br/>
+## What does not having true neutral entail:
     When a map doesn't have true neutral it means the map is asymmetrical with how platforms are distributed, this means by nature that a team will start with more options and capabiltiies than an other team, thus making it more advantageous.
 This advantage becomes more aparent as you climb the rankings as more people will start using 'platform cancels' and 'jumps cancels'.

-For now I'll briefly go into what you guys should be thinking when you see a platform:<br/>
+    For now I'll briefly go into what you guys should be thinking when you see a platform:

     In short the options are, is the platform going to be used to attack or reposition or is the platform going to be ignored and just used as a distraction.

->What this would look like is someone spawning in and either staying grounded or jumping.
+    What this would look like is someone spawning in and either staying grounded or jumping.
 You are correct to assume that if both teams are grounded 'true neutral' is achieved but the threat of the platform opens up more options.

-# Guide for 2v2:
+Guide for 2v2:
 - **One person on the stage at all times**
 - It's better to not get hit than finish a combo (Exception is if you can kill or gain a position where you can guarentee kill)
 - **Stay half a stage apart at all times** (refer to positioning for further clarity)